 The best whole-house water softeners (only ion exchange systems) should have a single NSF certification:

-We recommend avoiding systems that don’t have any form of warranty.
-No warranty means you wouldn’t be able to exchange or return the system if it arrived faulty, or if it didn’t live up to the manufacturer’s claims.
+Avoid systems that don’t have any form of warranty.
+No warranty means you wouldn’t be able to exchange or return the system if it arrived faulty or developed a fault during operation.

 A whole house water filter or softener should have at least a 2-5-year warranty on its most important components (such as tanks and valves).
-Most units will offer a 10-year or limited lifetime warranty on their tanks, and shorter warranties on other parts of the system.
+Most units are backed by a 10-year or limited lifetime warranty on their tanks, and shorter warranties on other parts of the system.

-Make sure you’re aware of any warranty terms and conditions, or anything you need to do to be eligible for the warranty.
-For instance, some manufacturers require you to register your system online in order to take advantage of your warranty.
+Make sure you’re aware of any warranty terms and conditions, or anything you need to do (such as registering the system online) to be eligible for the warranty.

 ✔️ Benefits of Using a Water Softener-Filter Combo